oktayaa/oktayaa.github.io/_posts/2020-03-25-upgrade-portainer.md

 ---
 layout: post
-title: How to upgrade `portainer` running as a docker container
+title: How to upgrade portainer running as a docker container
-#excerpt: >-
-#  I thought it would be kind of cool if `portainer` could upgrade itself using its gui.
-Alas it falls into a chicken and egg situation and you need to step in and use the console.
-Here's how to upgrade portainer safely without losing configuration data.
 categories:
   - geeking out
 tags: